 Their kits section seems to have been reserved in the past, mostly, for teeny tiny all in ones and cigalike sized pods like the VIE, which I am lucky enough to own (a great little, draw activated, nic-salt loving pod mod) but today’s review is about a mini mod kit, the UD GAXI.

-The Gaxi is a simplistic and altogether delicious 60W mini mod that comes with one of most superb little 22mm DL/MTL tanks I’ve ever vaped.
+The Gaxi is a simplistic and altogether delicious 60W mini mod that comes with one of best MTL tanks I’ve ever vaped.

 It’s seldom that a tank can pull off out of control MTL and really decent DL as well, without the need to change coil or drip-tip and yet, this one does.
 The mod, is pretty damn cool too…read on to find out more!